Valmont Road and 34th Street Improvements

 Valmont Road Reopened to Through-Traffic Nov.
 21

 Valmont Road between 30th Street and Foothills Parkway reopened to through-traffic for all users the evening of Nov.
-21, with one lane open in each direction at the railroad crossing.
+21, 2018.

-- The outside eastbound and westbound lanes are expected to reopen by Dec.
-21, weather dependent.
+- The outside westbound lane is expected to reopen in mid-February, 2019, weather dependent.

-The remaining signal installation work is anticipated to begin in February 2019.
+The remaining signal installation work is anticipated to begin in Winter 2019.
 We will provide schedule updates as construction progresses.